Rikjimue/my-website/content/blog/getting-started.md

 ---

-title: “Getting Started”
+title: "Getting Started"

-date: “2025-07-28”
+date: "2025-07-28"

-readTime: “5 min read”
+readTime: "5 min read"

-excerpt: “I’ve been building a homelab for the past few months, and I figured it was time to document what I’m working on.
-This site is just a place to share the cool stuff I’m building, the problems I’m solving, and maybe help anyone trying to do similar things.”
+excerpt: "I’ve been building a homelab for the past few months, and I figured it was time to document what I’m working on.
+This site is just a place to share the cool stuff I’m building, the problems I’m solving, and maybe help anyone trying to do similar things."

-tags: [“Blog”]
+tags: ["Blog"]

 published: true

-author: “Luke Johnson”
+author: "Luke Johnson"

 ---